justinherman42/Company_project/Readme.md

 ## API Project
 Repository contains a project built as a self contained notebook as well as R scripts individualized to run on cmd.
-Both Notebook files and .R files assume a DBA has created a MySQL database for us and we have saved our credential files.
-The script loads credential files saved locally as a .cnf file.
+Both Notebook files and .R files assume a DBA has created a MySQL database for us and we have saved our credential file.
+The script loads the credential file saved locally as a .cnf file.
 Please find the following line of code, it should be located in the build_database.R and the notebook file.
 Amend this line with your credential file.

 db_credentials<-"C:\\Users\\justin\\Desktop\\xmedia.cnf"